-Artificial Intelligence for 5G and beyond
+Artificial Intelligence and Big Data for 5G and beyond

 All registered papers will be submitted for publication by Springer and made available through SpringerLink Digital Library.

 Proceedings will be submitted for inclusion in leading indexing services, including Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).

 Authors of selected papers will be invited to submit an extended version to: